 - We highly recommend working with the Office of Student Engagement if you need posters or branding.

-After the Council votes on your bill, you are welcome to observe the rest of the meeting, and even participate in General Discussion, but you are not required to stay after your bill has been voted on.
+After the Council votes on your bill, you are welcome to observe the rest of the meeting and participate in General Discussion.
+You are not required to stay after your bill has been voted on.

 Have a question about submitting a bill?

 Andrew Eads is a junior from Ave Maria, Florida.
 He serves as the Secretary of Student Government.
 Within this role, he works to maintain current records of the Council's activity, and continues to update the Council's systems for all administrative work.
 Andrew works for Ave Maria Utility Company and is also the Logistics Manager of the University's Audio Visual Department, which facilitates all campus events.
 He is double majoring in Economics and Business.